NinjaBearStudioTech/Documentation/Writerside/topics/combat/combat_system/cbt_combos.md

 The exact gameplay event used depends on the configured **Event Mode**:

-- **Gameplay Tag**: The received gameplay event’s tag is forwarded directly to the State Tree.
+- **Gameplay Tag**: The received gameplay event's tag is forwarded directly to the State Tree.
 This tag must match one of the **transition tags** defined in the State Tree (e.g. `Combat.Event.Combo.Attack.Primary`).
 - **Input Action**: The received gameplay event should use the tag `Combat.Event.Combo.Attack`.
 The **payload** must include the `InputAction` that triggered it.
 This input is then mapped to a specific **event tag** used by the State Tree.

 If you're using **Ninja Input**, or any other input system, the next chapter covers how to set up input actions and